Agentic AI10 min read

 What it costs#

 Two models dominate.
-AI add-ons bolt an assistant onto each tool you already pay for — often $20–50 per user per month, per tool, which stacks up fast across a stack.
-Bundled agentic platforms fold marketing, CRM, and the agent into one price; Wysera, for example, is $299/month flat for 10 seats.
-If you'd otherwise pay for AI inside four separate subscriptions, a bundle usually wins — and it cuts the underlying tool sprawl too.
+AI add-ons bolt an assistant onto each tool you already pay for, often $20–50 per user per month, per tool, which stacks up fast across a stack.
+Bundled agentic platforms fold marketing, CRM, and the agent into one price; Wysera, for example, is one flat price for 10 seats.
+If you'd otherwise pay for AI inside four separate subscriptions, a bundle usually wins, and it cuts the underlying tool sprawl too.
+If you're weighing bundles against add-ons, our ranked all-in-one platform comparison breaks down which consolidations actually pay off.

 How a lean team should start#

 Don't boil the ocean.
-Choose one painful, repetitive job — most teams pick content or lead follow-up — and run an agent on just that, in Draft mode, for a month.
-Measure the time it gives back.
+Choose one painful, repetitive job, most teams pick content or lead follow-up, and run an agent on just that, in Draft mode, for a month.
+Measure the time it gives back, our free AI savings calculator turns those hours into a dollar figure.
 If it's real, expand to the next job and loosen autonomy on the steps you trust.
 You'll have an operating system for the business before you've hired for it.

 Curious how ready your stack is?
 The agentic maturity quiz scores where you are in ten questions, and What is Agentic AI? goes deeper on the autonomy modes.